Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Sharing Resource

-Another cause of bullying in cats could be due to the cats having to share resources, such as food, water, litter, or a bed.
-Although a lot of cats will get along just fine having to share water and a bed, sometimes food and litter is a different story.
+Another cause of bullying in cats could be the cats having to share resources, such as food, water, litter, or a bed.
+Although many cats will get along just fine having to share water and a bed, the food and litter are a different story.

 Let’s start with litter first.
-Cats mark their territory using the litter box, so if more than one cat is using the same litter box, it could lead to some aggression as the cats become stressed over whose space it is.
+Cats mark their territory using the litter box, so if more than one cat uses the same litter box, it could lead to aggression as the cats become stressed over whose space it is.
 This could even lead to the bully cat blocking your other cat from using the litter box, resulting in him going elsewhere.

 Some cats also don’t like to share what they feel is their food.
-If your cats are sharing one big bowl of food, it could lead to aggression over whose food it actually is and can even result in one cat withholding from another.
+If your cats share one big bowl of food, it could lead to aggression over whose food it actually is and result in one cat withholding from another.

-The same is true for other resources as well, such as sleeping spots, toys, etc. Sometimes it just depends on the personality of the cat and whether or not he likes to share, but more often it’s due to the fact that one cat doesn’t feel like there are enough resources to go around, so he’s bullying another cat to assert his dominance and control that resource.
+The same is true for other resources as well, such as sleeping spots, toys, etc. Sometimes, it just depends on the personality of the cat and whether or not he likes to share, but more often, it’s because one cat doesn’t feel like there are enough resources to go around, so he’s bullying another cat to assert his dominance and control that resource.

 3. Attention

-Sometimes cats may bully other cats as a result of a lack of attention.
-Just like children may act out when they don’t get enough attention, cats do too.
+Cats also bully others as a result of a lack of attention.
+Just like children act out when they don’t get enough attention, cats do too.
 One cat may bully another cat if he feels like that cat is getting more attention than he is.

 two cats touch each other's noses